 - What is oat flour?

-Yes, oats are naturally gluten free and are safe for people with gluten-intolerance to eat.
-However, oats may be contaminated with grains like wheat, barley and rye because when they are processed on shared equipment or machinery.
+Yes, oats are naturally gluten-free and are safe for people with a gluten intolerance to eat.
+However, oats may be contaminated with grains like wheat, barley, and rye.
+When they are processed on shared equipment or machinery, cross-contamination occurs.
+For this reason, use certified gluten free oats.

 To prevent this problem, only purchase oats that are gluten-free certified.
 This guarantees the oats have been processed on machinery that is not exposed to wheat products.